I want to get a hernia if I keep smoking this thing.

 Every time one of these plans is opened up, the list, the line of people who want to access the program is much longer than can be accommodated because everybody cares about their kids getting the best education possible.

-And when you extend it to middle class and lower middle class families, they just eat it up, and it's a great, great thing.
+And when you extend it to middle-class and lower-middle-class families, they just eat it up.

-And here comes the left, the usual suspects, the teachers, unions, uh, liberal parents, teachers themselves, and the public schools opposing it, uh, which is reason number one to support it in a lot of people's minds.
+And here comes the left, the usual suspects, the teachers, unions, liberal parents, teachers themselves, and the public schools opposing it, which is reason number one to support it in a lot of people's minds.

 What's wrong with that?

-When the left when it comes to homosexual marriage, well, I want to get married.
+When the left, when it comes to homosexual marriage, well, I want to get married.

 You can't deny me.